Cyber safety is important, but it isn’t a replacement for cybersecurity

 I’m also well aware of the risks to my kids’ (as well as my wife’s and my) identity security as a result of insufficient cybersecurity.
 K12 school cyber attacks are on the rise.
 As is identity theft for school-aged students, whose credit information can often be used for years before fraud is detected.

 For these reasons, I am passionate about cyber safety and security in K12 school districts.
 The important thing for district IT and system admins to understand is that these are two fundamentally different topics.
-As are the solutions needed to managed them.
+As are the solutions needed to manage them.

-Cyber safety uses technology to help protect the physical and emotional well being of students, faculty, and staff on campus.
+Cyber safety uses technology to help protect the physical and emotional well-being of students, faculty, and staff on campus.
 These tools focus on protecting students from viewing explicit or violent content on school networks and computers, and from bullying and other inappropriate behavior.
 These tools monitor domains and content through filters to keep students safe and will alert teachers or staff when intervention is necessary.

 Cybersecurity protects school technology infrastructure, such as networks, computers, cloud applications, and data from cyber attacks.
 Think hackers getting personal information like social security numbers, birth dates, addresses, etc… There are many reasons why schools need cybersecurity.
 It protects students and staff information from identity theft and secures information that districts are held liable for, such as health information covered under HIPAA.